-The combined ratio for the year stands at 103.2% (2017: 111.8%).
-The ratio for 2017 includes an impairment on the IT system of £4.7m.
-Excluding this, the combined ratio would have been 103.5%.
-One of the Group's medium term strategic goals is to deliver sustainable long term operating profits and this is part of the medium term financial plan.
+The combined ratio for the year stands at 104.1% (2018: 103.2%).
+Excluding the costs relating to the GMP equalisation the underlying combined ratio would have been 103.2%.
+One of Westfield's medium term strategic goals is to deliver sustainable long term operating profits and this is part of the medium term financial plan.